 Books are a treasure, one that often goes underappreciated in our modern world, yet it is the medium through which history has been recorded for millenniums.
 Early publishers began with drawings on cave walls that contained stories of our ancestors, records of their daily lives, perhaps even their hopes for the future.
 While stories were often passed down from generation to generation by word of mouth, early publishers also chiseled their words on stone tablets and later penned them on bulky scrolls.
 Thus, human history found a permanent place to tell its story in those precursors of today’s books.

 Mission: Our goal is to offer well-written, compelling stories in a variety of genres that are suitable for readers from young adults to seasoned (senior) citizens.
 While many people have the ability to travel domestically, visit foreign lands, or take a cruise, many others cannot.
 No one can time travel, neither to the past nor the future.
 Yet the majority of the world’s literate population has access to books, which can take the reader on a journey to days gone by, to futuristic planets, to grand mansions, humble cottages, portable wigwams, to places one can only dream of seeing.
 Books inspire dreams and soothe broken hearts.
 They grant clarity to seekers and solace to mourners.
-Stories about issues that face so many of us can shed light, perhaps even provide answers to problems we face daily.
+Stories about issues that face so many of us can shed light on, perhaps even provide answers to, problems we face daily.
 They instruct, inform, and entertain.
 Below is a whimsical poem I wrote to celebrate the opening of an independent book store in Grand Junction, Colorado.
 The owner had it blown up to at least 5 feet tall and hung it from the high ceiling.